Nambé Pueblo, New Mexico: Name

 Nambé is the Spanish version of a similar-sounding Tewa word, which can be interpreted loosely as meaning "rounded earth."
-The word "pueblo" stems from the Spanish word for "village."
-Pueblo refers both to the Southwestern style architecture and the people themselves.
+The word pueblo stems from the Spanish word for "village."
+Pueblo refers to the physical settlment, to the Southwestern style architecture, and the people themselves.

 Demographics

 The 2010 census found that 1,818 people lived in the CDP, while 568 people in the United States reported being exclusively Nambé and 723 people reported being Nambé exclusively or in combination with another group.

 Language

 The Nambé language is a dialect of the Tewa language, also called Tano, which belongs to the Kiowa-Tanoan language family.

 History

 Origin and early history

 Scholars believe that all Pueblo peoples are descended from the Ancestral Pueblo people, possibly from the Mogollón, and other ancient peoples.
 In contemporary times, the people and their archaeological culture were referred to as Anasazi for historical purposes - a Navajo term loosely translated as "Enemy Ancestors" as some Navajo clans are descendants of the Anasazi.
 Contemporary Puebloans do not want this term to be used.
 As the Ancestral Puebloans abandoned their canyon homeland due to social upheaval and climate change, they migrated to other areas.
 Eventually the Nambé emerged as a culture in their new homeland in present-day New Mexico.